dequelabs/axe-core/doc/check-options.md

 ## How Checks Work

-[Rules in axe-core](../lib/rules) are made up of individual checks that dictate how the rule works.
+[Rules in axe-core](../lib/rules) are made up of one or more individual checks that dictate how the rule works.
 Each check is typically designed to look for a specific requirement and report back its findings to the rule.

 For example, the rule [image-alt](../lib/rules/image-alt.json) uses the checks `has-alt`, `aria-label`, `aria-labelledby`, and `non-empty-title` to determine if the image has an accessible name from an `alt`, `aria-label`, `aria-labelledby`, or `title` attribute (respectively).